1eespace/CAB202-Final-Project/README.md

-# Simon Game - Final CAB202 Assessment
+# CAB202-Final-Project: Simon Game

 ## 📌 Project Overview

-This project is an implementation of the **Simon Game** on an embedded system as part of the **Final CAB202 Assessment**.
+This project is an implementation of the **Simon Game** on an embedded system as part of the **Final CAB202 Project**.
 The game consists of four buttons (S1 to S4) corresponding to each button on **QUTY**, each producing a distinct tone when pressed.

 ## 🛠️ Technologies & Skills Learned